Are You Gambling With Compliance?

 - AED’s that have expired electrodes and batteries

-Below are the laws in black and white, no mystery, no grey areas.
-If you are compliant then great!
-If Not… You should call us, we have great corporate rates.
+Below are the laws in black and white with no mystery, and no grey areas.
+If you are compliant then great, but if not; call us immediately!

 Make sure that first-aid trained personnel are available to provide quick and effective first aid

 Make sure first-aid supplies at your workplace are appropriate to:

 The response time of your emergency medical services.

 |Note:||First-aid kits from your local retailer or safety supplier should be adequate for most nonindustrial employers.|